chibiboba/JS-120/Exam Part 2/Prompts.md

 - Arrow functions use the <u>surrounding scope</u> as implicit execution context.

+  - Arrow functions use lexical scoping.
   - An arrow function, once created, always has the same context as the function that surrounded it when it was created.

     - Arrow functions are permanently bound to the enclosing function execution context, but it doesn't mean the context can't change.
 If the enclosing function context changes, it also changes.
-  - This means that arrow functions are permanently bound to the execution context of the **enclosing function invocation**.
+  - This means that arrow functions are permanently bound to the execution context of the **enclosing function invocation**: the most <u>immediate</u> function scope in which the arrow function is defined.

   ```js
   let obj = {
     prop: function () { // anonymous function